 - And even if memory is perfect, people might skew their answers to be more socially acceptable.
 “How often do you have sugary desserts?
 Daily, Weekly, or Only on very, very special occasions.”
 These questionnaires are tested against other ways of assessing food intake, but still, their reliability has been called into question.

 - And how do we know, really, what factors to examine?
-As Stanford professor of medicine John Ioannidis pointed out in last week’s timely and widely applauded critique of nutritional epidemiology, which relies on observational studies, “…there are more than 250 000 different foods and even more potentially edible items, with 300 000 edible plants alone…” not to mention “contaminants, serendipitous toxicants, or components that appear only under specific conditions or food preparation methods (eg, red meat cooking).”
+As Stanford professor of medicine John Ioannidis pointed out in last week’s critique of nutritional epidemiology, which relies on observational studies, “…there are more than 250 000 different foods and even more potentially edible items, with 300 000 edible plants alone…” not to mention “contaminants, serendipitous toxicants, or components that appear only under specific conditions or food preparation methods (eg, red meat cooking).”
 “Disentangling the potential influence on health outcomes of a single dietary component from these other variables is challenging, if not impossible.”

 - Add to that the fact that when we eat more of one thing and we’re likely to eat less of another.
 Soy protein has been tied to lower cholesterol.
 But are veggie burgers cholesterol-lowering, or is it just that people who eat them aren’t eating hamburgers?
 Or is it other, less processed forms of soy?
 How much?
 The questions are endless.

 - Plus not everyone has the same reaction to the same food or diet.

 - Could animal research be the answer?
 It does provide clues, and eliminates some idiosyncrasies of human study participants, but clearly we’re not rats, so it’s not enough.